 The story of the Pied Piper entrancing the children of Hamelin has lasted for centuries.
 Now, in the 21st century, a new Pied Piper is making his way across the great U.S. of A. His name is Mr. Harley.
-His music has been featured on NBC’s the Today Show as well as radio stations across the USA and for the past eleven years he has made children of all ages very happy.
+His music has been featured on NBC’s the Today Show as well as radio stations across the USA and for more than a decade he has made children of all ages very happy.

 Mr. Harley leads a secret life as Harley Smith, mild-mannered jazz/rock musician.
 Finding a nearby phone booth he transforms to become … Mr. Harley, kid idol and children’s rockstar!
 As Mr. Harley, he brings a lively guitar, a pile of songs, and a fender-wide grin to the stage, where his sheer exuberance has energized and delighted crowds of all shapes and sizes, from birthday parties from Maine to Florida.

 A Mr. Harley audience is not a timid one.
 Any inhibitions are magically wiped away, and it isn’t long before kids (and even grownups) are hopping like frogs, talking like pirates, and dancing like no one is watching.
 By the end of his shows, any barriers between old and young, big and small, have vanished completely.

 Mr. Harley knows all the classic children’s songs, as well as children’s songs disguised as grownup songs (think “All Together Now” by the Beatles), but it’s his original compositions that get the biggest responses.
 Songs like “I Like,” “The Sneeze Song,” (featured on the Today Show) and the say-that-five-times-fast “Stegameganoodlefudanappysaurus” are met with squeals of delight and enthusiastic sing-alongs, even from those who are hearing them for the first time.